We're an affiliate

 The reason for this is because all of your cycling is done sitting down for extended periods of time so the seat needs to be comfortable.

-With the spin bike seat, you can see it has a narrow and smaller frame to it.
+With the indoor cycling bike seat, you can see it has a narrow and smaller frame to it.

-One of the reasons for this is because on a spin bike, you’ll be cycling on the saddle but also off it every now again (especially in higher intensity cycles).
+One of the reasons for this is because on an indoor cycling bike, you’ll be cycling on the saddle but also off it every now again (especially in higher intensity cycles).

 However the main reason for this is to resemble that of an outdoor bike.

-Most athletes or semi-professionals use spin bikes to help with their outdoor training when say the weather is poor outside.
+Most athletes or semi-professionals use indoor cycling bikes to help with their outdoor training when say the weather is poor outside.

 By having a narrower saddle, it stops any chafing between the thighs and allows for a greater range of motion of the legs without the saddle getting in the way.